bright/new-www/content/blog/ux-design-healthcare-medical-apps-case-study.md

 ## UX design for offline mode

-**Offline mode is often an essential feature in healthcare apps** and usually a huge challenge itself.
+Apps accessible offline are called [offline-first apps](/blog/ux-design-healthcare-medical-apps-case-study/). **Offline mode is often an essential feature in healthcare apps** and usually a huge challenge itself.
 When it comes to life-death situations you cannot rely on the internet connection.
 Following our case study example, the hospital staff has to have access to the app 24h a day even if there is an issue with the Wi-Fi connection.
 That’s not all though.
 The offline mode has to be followed by the right design.

 ### UX design for the offline mode has to emphasize: